amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

 This blog is a guide to assemble a multicopter with an onboard low level microcontroller, starting from the very quad-root level.
 Hop onboard, let's get started.

+## Configuration

+### APM/Pixhawk - The low level controller
+Ardupilot Mega (APM) is an IMU autopilot that is based on the Arduino Mega platform.
+It is capable for autonomous stabilisation, way-point based navigation and two way telemetry with Xbee wireless modules.
+Supporting 8 RC channels with 4 serial ports.
+ArduPilot Mega consists of the main processor board and the IMU shield which fits above or below it.